Is there a right way to wash your hands?

 There actually is a right way to wash your hands, which is the best method to lower germs from being spread from person to person.
 You can use any kind of soap you like.
-Antibacterial soap is good but regular soap is fine too.
+Antibacterial soap is good but according to the FDA (Federal Food and Drug Administration) regular soap is just as good.

 - First, using clean warm water (not cold or hot), wet your hands and apply soap.